LibreCAD/docs/ref/fundamentals.rst

 To be able to use LibreCAD effectively, there are a few concepts that need to be understood.
 While basic drawings can be created with very little setup, as they become more complex further consideration to the elements of a complete drawing is important.
 This section offers an introduction to some concepts that are important to creating a complex drawing, but by no means is it exhaustive.
 The  rest of the Reference section provides a description of the tools used to create and modify drawings.
 General examples and guidance is offered in the :ref:`User Guide <guides>` section.

+LibreCAD supports two drawing perspectives; orthogonal and isometric.
+Orthogonal is the default perspective for creating two dimensional (2D) drawings.
+An :ref:`isometric <isometric>` projection allows LibreCAD to represent a three-dimensional object in two dimensions, sometimes referred to as "2.5D".

 .. _coordinates:

 The Coordinate System
 ---------------------

-Understanding the coordinates systems and how coordinates work in LibreCAD is necessary to produce precise and accurate drawings.
+Understanding the coordinates systems and how coordinates work in LibreCAD is necessary to produce exact drawings.
 Every entity (e.g. a line, circle, etc.) that is drawn in LibreCAD can be drawn with precision, placed accurately using coordinates.
-LibreCAD supports two drawing perspectives; orthogonal and isometric.
-Orthogonal is the default perspective for creating two dimensional (2D) drawings.
-An :ref:`isometric <isometric>` projection allows LibreCAD to represent a three-dimensional object in two dimensions, sometimes referred to as "2.5D".

 There are two ways to define coordinates in LibreCAD.
 They can be placed by specifying: